nanda-ro/astro-sample/README.md

 # astro
 this is astro simple sample.

-# wanna make it simple
+# wanna make it simple.